roghed/convergence/README.md

 - CMake (>= 3.22)
 - SFML library, along with System, Window and Graphics components (>= 2.5)
 - Boost library; system, filesystem, math and dll components needed (>= 1.74)
+- pkg-config (>= 0.29)
+- gtkmm (API version 3.0)

-Make sure both libraries are located in a directory, where CMake can find them.
+Make sure that all libraries are located at a directory, where CMake can find them.

 ## Build instructions